kingsdigitallab/crossreads/docs/interoperability.md

 # Data & service interoperability

+NOTE: this document was last updated in 2023 and may not reflect latest version of the resource

 ## Data flow

 Below is a step-by-step summary of how the annotator currently interacts with external content sources: